antoniojbt/project_quickstart/README.rst

 I've additionally put some basic instructions/reminders to link GitHub with:

-- ReadtheDocs_
+- ReadtheDocs_ (to easily render your documentation online)
 - Zenodo_ (for archiving your code and generating a DOI)
-- Travis CI.
+- Travis CI (to integrate code testing)

 .. _Ruffus: http://www.ruffus.org.uk/